 NotifyVisitors offers two types of Web Push Notifications viz.

-Standard Push Notification is a basic type of notification which includes a title, a message and a small icon towards the left of the notification message.
+- Standard Push Notification: It is a basic type of notification which includes a title, a message and a small icon towards the left of the notification message.

-Rich Push Notification includes a title, a message, a small icon towards the left of the notification message as well as a rich content image right below the main message.
+- Rich Push Notification: It includes a title, a message, a small icon towards the left of the notification message as well as a rich content image right below the main message.

 NotifyVisitors offers four ways to deploy Web Push Campaigns viz.